Plugins

 return decoded_cookie

-async def enrich_response(self, response: Union[Response, Message]) -> None:
+async def enrich_response(self, arg: Response | Message) -> None:

-# can access the populated context here.
+# Can access the populated context here

-previous_cookie = context.get("session_cookie")
+previous_cookie = context.get(self.key)

-response.set_cookie("PreviousSession", previous_cookie)
+arg.set_cookie("PreviousSession", previous_cookie)

-response.set_cookie("Session", "SGVsbG8gV29ybGQ=")
+arg.set_cookie("Session", "SGVsbG8gV29ybGQ=")